Chinese Stories in English

 I followed her over the dyke to Protect's new residence.

 It was a newly built, five-room building with a large-tile roof.
 The east and west wings enclosed an immense courtyard.
 A couplet written in red on the big, black-painted iron gate read, "Poems and literature last a long time; A sincere and loyal family long endures.”
-A large character meaning “good fortune” was inscribed in red tiles on the
+A large character meaning “good fortune” was inscribed in red tiles on the spirit wall shielding the entryway.
+A wolfhound tied in the courtyard glared at me and barked ferociously.

 Elegant came out to greet me, her hands covered in flour.
 "A distinguished guest has come to our door,” she said with a smile.
 “Come right on in.
 Protect hasn’t stopped talking about you these last few days!"